Keep Win Rates Above 35% With This Seldom-used Sales Strategy

 If not done correctly, having to go through so many people can be a real logistical nightmare – and a huge waste of time.
 You are risking miscommunication, misalignment, and inefficiency.

-Instead of playing the Telephone game (pun intended) and single-threading your way through your prospect company, why not try multi-threading?
+Instead of playing the Telephone game (pun intended) and single-threading your way through your prospect company, why not try sales multi-threading?
 This rarely adapted concept involves engaging with multiple decision-makers within a prospective organization.

 Here is how we apply this method to keep our win rates high and our sales cycles short.